hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

 setwd(workingdirectory)
 ```

-As a next step it unzip and load the dataset.
-For this, it verifies if the file
+As the next step it unzips and loads the dataset.
+In order to do that, it
-is where expected (the zip file dataset must be provided and placed into the
+verifies if the file is where expected (the zip file dataset must be provided
-specific folder as defined into the **zipfile.path** variable).
+and placed into the specific folder as defined into the **zipfile.path** variable).
-The script also checks if load/unzip step is really required once it may had
+The script also checks if load/unzip step is really required once it may have
-been executed beforehand.
+been executed beforehands.

 ```r
 # Check if zipfile is where expected